Gluon radiation from a classical point particle: Recoil effects: Introduction

+A few years ago, McLerran set forth an interesting program to calculate properties of matter produced in the fragmentation region in a manner that generalizes the notion of the Glasma to include finite (net) baryon density \cite{McLerran:2018axu}.
+Important first steps were taken by Mclerran \etal \cite{McLerran:2018avb} in calculating the space-time evolution of baryon density, then by Kajantie \etal \cite{Kajantie:2019hft,Kajantie:2019nse} in calculating the resulting gluon radiation classically.
+The latter result (hereinafter ``the classical result'') is rather remarkable and elegant.
+However, the authors highlight that the result is only valid in the kinematic region where the recoil of the struck quark may be neglected.
+Indeed, it does not reproduce the perturbative $\sim 1/k_T^4$ behavior at large gluon transverse momenta $k_T$ (cf. \cite{Dumitru:2001ux}).
+In this paper, it is our intention to offer a remedy to the aforementioned shortcoming, in the form of an interpolating formula which is readily useful for phenomenology.

+The literature on gluon radiation, both classically and in perturbative QCD, is extensive, but traditionally deals with computations in the lab frame (see for example \cite{Kovchegov:1998bi,Kopeliovich:1998nw,Kopeliovich:1999am}, at NLO \cite{Li:2021zmf,Li:2021yiv,Li:2021ntt}, and references in \cite{Kajantie:2019hft,Kajantie:2019nse}).
+Extending such calculations to the target's fragmentation region by boosting the kinematics is not straightforward.
+We do not attempt that here, but instead remain in the target's rest frame as done by Kajantie \etal.
+When studying the space-time evolution of energy and the matter formed in the target fragmentation region, it can be very helpful to work in the rest frame of the target; it is in this frame that one can clearly understand baryon compression, as well as baryon stopping power in terms of the saturation scale $Q_{\text{sat}}$ \cite{Anishetty:1980zp,Kajantie:1982jt,Kajantie:1982nh,McLerran:2017ep,McLerran:2018avb,McLerran:2018axu,Kajantie:2019hft,Kolbe:2020hem}.

-One would like an ansatz for the spectrum of gluon bremsstrahlung that is able to both describe the non-perturbative physics of interactions encompassed in the framework of the Color Glass Condensate (CGC), and produce the correct perturbative behaviour in the high momentum (of the radiated gluon) limit.
-In fact, the perturbative calculation was performed in the hope that a comparison with the classical result would allow one to write down such an ansatz.
-Unfortunately, the inclusion of the physics of spin in the pQCD result, in addition the the fact that the pQCD result is presented at the level of the amplitude squared, means that the pQCD result is not easily comparable to the classical formula.
+The way in which we arrive at our result builds on the work done in \cite{Lushozi:2019duv}, wherein it is observed that it is also possible to compute an ``analogue" to the classical result in perturbative QCD (pQCD) (hereinafter ``the pQCD result'') in order to account for the recoil of the struck quark.
+This was done in the hope that a comparison with the classical result would allow one to write down an ansatz for the spectrum of gluon bremsstrahlung that is able to both describe the non-perturbative physics of interactions encompassed in the framework of the Color Glass Condensate (CGC) \cite{McLerran:1993ni,McLerran:2017ep,Kajantie:1982nh}, and produce the correct perturbative behaviour in the high momentum (of the radiated gluon) limit.
+Unfortunately, the inclusion of the physics of spin in the pQCD result \cite{Lushozi:2019duv}, in addition the the fact that the pQCD result is presented at the level of the amplitude squared, obscures any such attempt at comparison.